Close

 While Medicare primarily serves retirees aged 65 and older, the Health Insurance Marketplace, often referred to as the "Obamacare Marketplace," is another avenue for individuals under 65 to obtain health insurance coverage.
 It's essential to differentiate between Medicare and the Marketplace, as they serve distinct populations.

-The Marketplace offers private health insurance plans to individuals and families who do not qualify for Medicare or Medicaid.
+The Marketplace offers private health insurance plans to individuals and families not qualifying for Medicare or Medicaid.
 These plans can be a valuable option for people who are not yet eligible for Medicare and do not have employer-sponsored coverage.
-To explore Marketplace plans, individuals can visit healthcare.gov or their state's equivalent website during the annual Open Enrollment Period, typically running from November 1st to December 15th.
+To explore Marketplace plans, individuals can visit healthcare.gov or their state's equivalent website during the annual Open Enrollment Period, typically from November 1st to December 15th.

 Comparing MetLife vs. Aetna